TBeijen/tbnl-hugo/content/post/2024-12-27-pull-requests-that-make-a-difference.md

 This is aggravated by various mechanisms that are used for good reason: [Terraform modules](https://registry.terraform.io/browse/modules), [CDK constructs](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&offset=0), [Helm charts](https://artifacthub.io/) form reusable packages, encapsulating a lot of resources.
 So, the small maintenance task of bumping the version of a Terraform module, will likely introduce several changes.
 Now the author of such a module has a responsibility to avoid to unneededly break things, but ultimately _you_ are responsible when using the package.

 It is worth noting that unexpected changes can also occur when no code has changed.
-One source, which you don't want, is click-ops, or automated systems competing for ownership.
+One source, which should be avoided, is click-ops, or automated systems competing for ownership.
 But an example of a more subtle source I have seen in the past, is Elasticache [automatic minor version upgrades](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/elasticache_cluster#auto_minor_version_upgrade-1) (the default).
 If other parameters haven't been set accordingly, you are suddenly faced with a _replacement_ of your Elasticache setup.
 Not what you want.

 Another mechanism that complicates predictability, is the overlaying of values.
 For example, Kustomize allows one to use [overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays).
 A great concept, but it can make it hard to predict the effect of a code change on a given environment.
 To illustrate: Changing a value in a base, might not have any effect on production because it is already defined in the production overlay.
 This is impossible to predict by looking at the code change alone.